Currently teaching in Indianapolis!

-Please note: Students need to have a piano, whether acoustic or electric, to practice on at home.
-This is necessary in order for students to make progress and develop good piano technique.
-If you prefer to purchase an electric piano, look for one with touch-sensitive, weighted keys, which will mimic the feel and dynamic capabilities of an acoustic piano.
-If you do not have a piano, I'm happy to offer advice on finding a suitable one before your first lesson.
+PLEASE NOTE: Students need to have a piano, whether acoustic or digital, to practice on at home.
+This is necessary in order for students to progress and to develop good piano technique.
+If you prefer to purchase an electric piano, look for one with touch-sensitive, weighted keys, which will mimic the feel of an acoustic piano.
+If you do not have a piano, I'm happy to offer advice on finding one!